FlowMap: High-Quality Camera Poses, Intrinsics, and Depth via Gradient Descent: Related Work

 \myparagraph{Novel View Synthesis via Differentiable Rendering.} Advances in differentiable rendering have enabled photo-realistic novel view synthesis and fine-grained geometry reconstruction using camera poses and intrinsics obtained via SfM~\cite{mildenhall2020nerf, li2023neuralangelo, mueller2022instant, sitzmann2019deepvoxels, sitzmann2019scene, niemeyer2020differentiable}.
 3D Gaussian Splatting~\cite{kerbl20233d} goes further, directly leveraging the 3D points provided by SfM as an initialization.
 It follows previous methods like~\cite{dsnerf}, which used 3D geometry from depth to supervise neural radiance field (NeRF) reconstructions.
 We show that when initializing Gaussian Splatting with poses, intrinsics, and 3D points from FlowMap, we generally perform on par with conventional SfM and sometimes even outperform it.

 \myparagraph{Camera Pose Optimization via Differentiable Rendering.} A recent line of work in bundle-adjusting radiance fields \cite{lin2021barf,bian2022nopenerf,yugay2023gaussian,keetha2023splatam,jeong2021self,fu2023cbarf,wu2023scanerf,fu2023colmapfree,yen2021inerf,xia2022sinerf,wang2021nerf,chng2022garf,cheng2023lu} attempts to jointly optimize unknown camera poses and radiance fields.
-Jeong et al.~\cite{jeong2021self} additionally solve for camera intrinsic parameters.
+Several of these methods ~\cite{jeong2021self, yan2023cf, 10377535} additionally solve for camera intrinsic parameters.
 However, these methods only succeed when given forward-facing scenes or roughly correct pose initializations.
 More recent work incorporates optical flow and monocular depth priors \cite{bian2022nopenerf,meuleman2023localrf,liu2023robust} but requires known intrinsics and only works robustly on forward-facing scenes.
-Concurrent work \cite{fu2023colmapfree} somewhat accelerates optimization compared to earlier NeRF-based approaches, but still requires intrinsics and yields significantly worse poses than COLMAP on 360-degree sequences.
+Concurrent work \cite{fu2023colmapfree} accelerates optimization compared to earlier NeRF-based approaches.
+Unlike ours, this approach requires known intrinsics and a pre-trained monocular depth estimator, and minimizes a volume-rendering-based photometric loss instead of the proposed correspondence-based approach.
 Further concurrent work proposes real-time SLAM via gradient descent on 3D Gaussians~\cite{Matsuki:Murai:etal:CVPR2024}, but requires known intrinsics and does not show robustness on a variety of real-world scenes.
 In contrast, our method is robust and easily succeeds on object-centric scenes where the camera trajectory covers a full $360^{\circ}$ of rotation, yielding photo-realistic novel view synthesis when combined with Gaussian Splatting.